 Chrismas Moss is an alternative to Java Moss, while it grows faster and denser.
 It can generate artistic textures with driftwood making an elegant aquascape.

 Attaching Christmass Moss to driftwood is very similar to the task on Java Moss.
 Attach it using superglue, fishing lines, or cotton strings.
-After a few weeks, the rhizoids will grab the surface, but it might not be firm enough.
+After a few weeks, the rhizoids will grab the surface, but they might not be firm enough.
 It is better to keep them tied even after they are stable.

 Christmas Moss is hardy and easier to grow but a little more sensitive to water conditions than Java Moss is.